pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-buffer-python2\.7-switch
 -----------------------------------
 Send buffer at point to Python2.7 interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-buffer-python2\.7-noswitch
 -------------------------------------
 Send buffer at point to Python2.7 interpreter.

-Keep current buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-buffer-python2\.7-dedicated
 --------------------------------------
-Send buffer at point to Python2.7 unique interpreter.
+Send buffer at point to Python2.7 interpreter.

 py-execute-buffer-python2\.7-dedicated-switch
 ---------------------------------------------
-Send buffer at point to Python2.7 unique interpreter and switch to result.
+Send buffer at point to Python2.7 interpreter.

 py-execute-buffer-jython
 ------------------------